 I started following some international renowned bakers like Sharon Wee and Peggy Porschen and that is when I decided I wanted to take my baking to a professional level and went to London to pursue a course.
 After I came back I started my venture by the name of The Twisted Bakery with an aim of introducing some innovative flavour concepts and designs to excite customers.

-POSist: What kind of problems and challenges you faced at initial stage?
+What kind of problems and challenges did you face at initial stage?
 How did you overcome them?

 Arsheen Jain: I come from a working family background and have little experience in the nuances of setting up and running a business.
 This was my first brush with entrepreneurship and I literally had to rely on my limited knowledge to see this through.
 I spoke to a lot of peers in the same industry and took advice from almost everyone who was willing to give it on how the food business works.